jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 })
 ```

-Here we have plumbed in the middlewares we already installed, and two new middlewares (which we will create).
+Here we have plumbed in the middleware we already installed, and two new middlewares (which we will create).
 One called `router` will add our own custom routes, and the other called `initialiseAuthentication`, which will add our Passport.js strategies into the pipeline.

 Inside `server`, add a new directory called `router`, and a new file called `index.js`.
 Add the following code;